-As far as reasonably possible, a distance of 2 metres\ and a minimum of 1 metre\ should be maintained between employees.
-Where 2 metres\ is not possible all other measures to protect employees should be in place.
-You must apply the Work Safely Protocol.
+Where physical distancing is not possible all other measures to protect employees should be in place.
+You should apply the Work Safely Protocol.

-\ Current physical distancing guidance is in line with Public Health advice.
+^{} Current physical distancing guidance is in line with Public Health advice.
 This document will evolve to reflect new Public Health advice and changes to protocols as and when they emerge.